Red Maple Tree Photograph – Story Behind

 The Mysterious Tree

 Before 2010 few photographers and local residents of Portland knew about it.
-The Japanese garden of Portland has planted this tree back in the 60s when it was just 20 years old at a time.
+The Japanese Garden of Portland planted this tree back in the 60s when it was just 20 years old at a time.
 It makes it approximately 80 years old today.
 Before Lik’s successful introduction, locals and some garden visitors were the lucky few who met it and could take it home as a wall calendar or a postcard.

 The tree got its first significant publicity boost in 2010 when Peter Lik introduced the first photograph featuring this tree.
-The glorious red crown and spreading branches resembling a lightning strike or a human body’s vascular structure has made it a significant attraction at Lik’s galleries.
+The glorious red crown and spreading branches resembling a lightning strike or a human body’s vascular structure have made it a significant attraction at Lik’s galleries.

 Red Maple Tree Fine Art PhotographSpirit of the Earth – fine art photograph by Alexander Gubski

 Since that time, Peter Lik has produced many other titles featuring this tree, such as Inner Peace, Tree of Beauty, Autumn Spirit, Tree of Life & Enchanted Heart.
-Millions of tourists visiting Las Vegas, Maui, or other coastal towns of California could catch a glimpse of this tree on one of the Lik’s photographs.
+Millions of tourists visiting Las Vegas, Maui, or other coastal towns of California could catch a glimpse of this tree in one of Lik’s photographs.

 I visited the garden many times myself, and each time the tree looked different.
 In the humid years, a thick creamy layer of emerald moss covers its trunk and branches.
 The cold and damp fall of 2016 made it drop all its leaves early.
 That was a surely disappointing visit.
 Next summer, I was lucky to get a shot that resulted in the “Zen in the Sunshine” piece.